Search

 Coronary heart disease (CHD) or coronary artery disease occurs when a coronary artery clogs and narrows because of a buildup of plaque.

 Plaque is made of fat, cholesterol and other materials.
-This plaque builds up in the wall of the arteries (called arthrosclerosis) and can cause the arteries to narrow and stiffen.
+This plaque builds up in the wall of the arteries (called atherosclerosis) and can cause the arteries to narrow and stiffen.
 This happens over time and reduces the blood flow and vital oxygen to your heart muscle.

 Is coronary heart disease the same as cardiovascular disease?